mtcronin99/ttldict/README.md

 TTLDict
 =======

-Python dictionaries with key expiry time
+Python dictionary with key expiry time

- - TTLDict - allows you to create a dict with ttl.
-Has a tricky API.
+`OrderedTTLDict` - behaves like an ordered dict you know, for 3 methods

- - OrderedTTLDict - behaves more sanely.
-Use this!
+items, keys, and values return a list of objects after purging expired objects.

- TTLDict will be soon deprecated, and is here only for reference.
+Python's own OrderedDict and other dictionaries return a [dictionary views][1] whereas the methods here do not.

 Credits and Thanks:
 -------------------